ashikkhulal/JS-Course/README.md

 # JS Course:

 Welcome to "JS Course" GitHub repository!
-This repository contains the source code and materials for a TypeScript tutorial series by [SuperSimpleDev](https://www.youtube.com/watch?v=SBmSRK3feww&ab_channel=SuperSimpleDev).
+This repository contains the source code and materials for a JavaScript tutorial series by [SuperSimpleDev](https://www.youtube.com/@SuperSimpleDev).

 ## Getting Started: